minprog/uva-prog-wis/50 Week 5/20 Problem Set 6/10 Problem Set.md

 ## Bisection method

-The Bisection Method is a special case of a bracketing method.
+The *bisection method* is a special case of a *bracketing* method.
 In a such method, one starts with the knowledge that a zero lies in some interval, so that it is only necessary to refine the knowledge of the interval so that the interval containing the zero has a length that is smaller than the required precision for the zero.

-The Bisection Method is based on repeated halving of subintervals of $$[a, b]$$ and, at each step, locating the half containing $$r$$.
+The bisection method is based on repeated halving of subintervals of $$[a, b]$$ and, at each step, locating the half containing $$r$$.
 One starts with the given interval $$[a, b]$$ and first determines whether the number $$r$$ happens to be equal to $$(a+b)/2$$ and, if not, can be found in the subinterval $$[a, (a+b)/2]$$ or $$[(a+b)/2, b]$$.
 The choice depends on the value of $$f((a+b)/2)$$.
 One stops  the process of halving subintervals whenever a zero has been found or the length of the interval has become less than a specified tolerance.
 In the latter case, one takes the midpoint of the last found subinterval as an approximated value for the zero $$r$$.

 ### Problem a

-Implement the Bisection method in Python, i.e., define a function
+Create a file called **ps6.py** to host the solutions to today's problems.
+Implement the bisection method in Python, i.e., define a function

     def bisection_solve(f, a, b, tolerance=0.001, iterations=100):
         """